-SpecOps “Cool Guys” and first time entrepreneurs “Cool Kids” suffer alike from the very same malady.
+SpecOps “Cool Guys” and first-time entrepreneurs “Cool Kids” suffer alike from the very same malady.
 Both believe they are the center of the universe, the critical tip of the spear.
-Neither recognize they are only a bit player, providing only an infinitesimally small piece of a much larger effort.
-In the world of SpecOps, any given mission is only a small part of a much larger campaign strategy, while in the world of entrepreneurship the startups product or service is only a small part of a much larger ecosystem.
+Neither recognizes they are only a bit player, providing only an infinitesimally small piece of a much larger effort.
+In the world of SpecOps, any given mission is only a small part of a much larger campaign strategy, while in the world of entrepreneurship, the startups product or service is only a small part of a much larger ecosystem.

-In the course of my career so far, I’ve been fortunate enough to have worked closely with Theatre Level Cool Guys and as an early stage tech startup investor and investment banker.
-This combined experience has given me a far greater appreciation of the decision-making processes of approving authorities, whether they be in SpecOps, Venture Capital or major corporations.
-But more, this experience has provided me with a far deeper understanding of just how complex and intricately involved everything is, whether in the warfare of counterterrorism or that of entrepreneurship.
+In the course of my career so far, I’ve been fortunate enough to have worked closely with Theatre Level Cool Guys and as an early-stage tech startup investor and investment banker.
+This combined experience has given me a far greater appreciation of the decision-making processes of approving authorities, whether they be in SpecOps, Venture Capital, or major corporations.
+But more, this experience has provided me with a far deeper understanding of just how complex and intricately involved everything is, whether in the warfare of counterterrorism or of entrepreneurship.

 - Despite believing their particular mission is going to change the course of the war, Cool Guys, still understand thoroughly the need for allies, for supporting efforts, for detailed planning, for collaboration, messaging, positioning, hearts and minds, resource sharing, follow-on missions, and mid-stream course corrections.
 They understand they do not own the battlespace, the victory is not theirs, that there is a far bigger combined mission playing out with forces vastly larger than just their 12 man team.

 And that is the point right there.
 There is no main effort.
-There are only context relevant decisions which have to be made, context which is only marginally related to price or quality or even to business at all.
+There are only context-relevant decisions that have to be made, a context that is only marginally related to price or quality or even to business at all.
 So, get over yourself and start looking at your product or service in the context of all the many individuals who have to make decisions in order for your product or service to become part of the much larger and now global market and civilization.
-In particular, put time and energy into truly understanding the environmental and social context in which investors, shareholders and stakeholders, vendors, partners, clients and their clients have to make decisions, all of which extend far beyond business alone.
+In particular, put time and energy into truly understanding the environmental and social context in which investors, shareholders and stakeholders, vendors, partners, clients, and their clients have to make decisions, all of which extend far beyond business alone.